 The main issue which I think plagues a lot of us in life is the times when we’re at an all-time low and don’t know how to recover from failure.
 I know because I’ve been there one too many times in my life, and have often felt useless with my abilities and ultimately with myself.

 I would often doubt my potential and consistently forget the times where I succeeded.
 This continued throughout my teens and into my early twenties where my belief towards success and achievement were the only things I thought would define who I was as a person.

-While I don’t blame myself for ever having this belief.
+While I don’t blame myself forever for having this belief.
 I was perhaps sensitive to a lot of society and it’s false expectations of what we’re here to do.
-As this continued, I started to see a pattern in my behaviour which became clearer as the years progressed.
+As this continued, I started to see a pattern in my behavior which became clearer as the years progressed.